-Midwives play an invaluable role in facilitating childbirth and caring for mothers and babies through pregnancy, labour and beyond.
-With Deakin’s combined Bachelor of Nursing/Bachelor of Midwifery you will graduate with qualifications that allow you to apply for registration with the Nursing and Midwifery Board as a Registered Nurse (RN) and as a Registered Midwife (RM), boosting your skill set and opening the door to a highly rewarding and diverse career.
+Midwives play an invaluable role in facilitating childbirth and caring for mothers and babies throughout pregnancy, labour and beyond.
+With Deakin’s combined Bachelor of Nursing/Bachelor of Midwifery, you will graduate with the skills and knowledge to gain registration as a nurse and a midwife, opening the door to a highly rewarding and diverse career.
 Deakin graduates are highly sought-after for their ability to provide quality person-centred, evidence-based care, focused towards improving patient outcomes.